google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 if there’s a chance.

-It does this by informing the browser of a resource that is expected to be needed as part of a future navigation or user interaction, i.e., something that *might* be needed later, if the user takes the action we’re expecting.
-These resources will be fetched at the **Lowest** priority in Chrome, when the current page is done loading and there’s bandwidth available.
+It does this by informing the browser of a resource that is expected to be needed as part of a future navigation or user interaction, for example, something that *might* be needed later, if the user takes the action we’re expecting.
+These resources are fetched at the **Lowest** priority in Chrome, when the current page is done loading and there’s bandwidth available.

 This means that `prefetch` is most suitable to preempt what the user might be doing next, and prepare for it, such as retrieving the first product details